ticket-monster-msa/monolith/Readme.md

 ### 💻 Available commands

-- `./startup.sh  [--monolith | --microservice]` Starts either the monolith or microservices
+- `./startup.sh  [--monolith | --microservice | --all]` Starts either the monolith or microservices

 - `./monitor.sh [--monolith | --microservice] <samples>` Monitors the specified service for the specified number of samples.
 The default number of samples is 10.
 A sample is one query to the Docker Stats API, the results are displayed on the terminal screen.

 - `./shutdown.sh` Shuts down any running services

+### Useful commands for Dmon System

+Using the `v1dmon` system, the following commands are useful:

+- `go run dmon.go -i en0 -n bridge0 -f structure`
+- `flow -f workflows/workflow.yml -o output`
+- `./read_log.sh -f path_to_file.log` to see a cleaned up output of CPU usage by container